lawleet/slide/README.md

 3. You should create an Image folder for the slides.

-(If you use localhost then you have to use folder)
+(If you use localhost then you have to use image folder to display the slides)

 view full article here https://lawleet.wordpress.com/2018/09/17/slide-s-dynamic-using-html-css-and-javascript/